-This week on Oklahoma Horizon, we look at work underway to help inmates and veterans return to civilian life.
+This week on Oklahoma Horizon, we look at hovering parents, healthy eating and games in the mud.

 It’s a tricky line to find, to be engaged with our children and their lives, but not so enmeshed that we lose perspective on what they need.

 Mud University is a fun, unique and memorable event in which kids complete a series of obstacles or challenges on a generally muddy course.

 A flesh-detecting saw jams the blade when fingers are near – stopping it instantly and protecting users from being cut.

 The Oklahoma Cherokee Nation is focusing on healthy eating habits for children through its “Learn to Grow” program.

 When you learn to cook healthy, you learn to eat healthy, and that’s what one Oklahoma family and consumer sciences class is doing.

 The Horse Tales Literacy Project at Turning Point Ranch in Stillwater, Okla., is a unique program that inspires children to read.

 This week on Oklahoma Horizon, we focus on Oklahoma’s transportation infrastructure.